elentok/dotfiles/README.md

 * `~/.dotlocal/zsh/core.zsh` - runs on all sessions (both login and non-login)
 * `~/.dotlocal/zsh/before.zsh` - runs at the beginning of all login sessions (right after core.zsh)
-* `~/.dotlocal/zsh/after.zsh` - runs at the of all of all login sessions
+* `~/.dotlocal/zsh/after.zsh` - runs at the end of all of all login sessions

 ### Vim